Hindu College, Colombo: Notable achievements and contributions

 Throughout its history, Hindu College Colombo has produced notable alumni who have made significant contributions in various fields.
-The school has been supported by dedicated individuals and organizations, including the old boys associations in United Kingdom, United States and Australia.
+The school has been supported by dedicated individuals and organizations, including the Old Boys' Associations in United Kingdom, United States and Australia.

-In November 2023, 10-year old boy rose to prominence and limelight and garnered widespread attention in social circles after claiming an eight-wicket haul without conceding any run representing Colombo Hindu College in an Under-13 interschools division II tournament match against MDH Jayawardene MV Battaramulla which was played at the Ediriweera Sarathchandra Grounds, Mulleriyawa.
+In November 2023, a 10-year old boy rose to prominence and limelight and garnered widespread attention in social circles after claiming an eight-wicket haul without conceding any run representing Colombo Hindu College in an Under-13 interschools division II tournament match against MDH Jayawardene MV Battaramulla which was played at the Ediriweera Sarathchandra Grounds, Mulleriyawa.
 Selvasekaran Rishiyudhan bowled a marathon spell of 9.4 overs and took 8 wickets without conceding a run by sending down nine maiden overs in a row to help bowl out MDH Jayawardene MV Battaramulla for just 28 runs and as a result Colombo Hindu College won by a massive margin in terms of an innings victory.